crawdaddie/yalce/README.md

 Sets up a loop in a realtime thread (handled by libsoundio) that traverses a graph of audio nodes, computes their summed outputs and writes the result to the audio card

-the graph can be updated directly with new nodes but updates can be handled in a more orderly way that allows for precisely synchronized updates by writing messages to a ring buffer shared by the RT thread (read-only) and the main thread (write-only)
+new nodes are created outside the loop, but the graph can be updated precisely by writing messages to a ring buffer shared by the RT thread audio-loop thread (read-only) and the main thread (write-only)

 an audio node is an object that holds